4/29/2025

 President and Chief Executive Officer

 Sure.
 Of course, the question of the week and the month, right?
-And, Luke, as you said, David, things are changing every day.
-This is a very volatile and uncertain dynamic that we all have to navigate through right now.
-As you clearly said, the majority of our business is sourced, produced, and sold within the region, right?
-So the majority of our volumes are in each of the regions that we compete.
-And so, but of course, there are still impacts on the tariff because we import raw materials and there's going to be always some impacts that we are working right now to mitigate through changes on our sourcing strategy where possible and where it makes sense, and also pricing.
-We all know tariffs are inflationary.
-Many, I believe many customers and many competitors will price for tariffs, and we're working on that right now because our objective will be to recover any impact.
-When you think about Mexico and Canada, our products are included in the US NCA, so we're good.
+Look, as you said, David, things are changing every day.
+This is a very volatile and uncertain time. dynamic that we all have to navigate through right now.
+As you clearly said, the majority of our business is sourced, produced, and sold within the regions, right?
+So the majority of our volumes are in each of the regions that we compete in.
+And so, but of course, there are still impacts on the tariffs because we import raw materials and there's going to be always some impact that we are working right now to mitigate through changes on our sourcing strategy where possible and where it makes sense and also pricing.
+We all know tariffs are Inflationary, many, I believe many customers and many competitors will price for tariffs, and we're working on that right now because our objective will be to recover any impact.
+When you think about Mexico and Canada, our products are are included in the USMCA, so we're good.
 We're good with Mexico and Canada, but we still have other things that we need to recover via pricing and via supply chain changes.

 speaker